pranjaladhi/ISS_tracker/README.md

 #### > `curl localhost:5000/metadata`

-This will output the metadata dictionary object which contains information regarding the ISS and the start/stop time of collection of the ISS data.
+This will output the metadata dictionary object, which contains information regarding the ISS and the start/stop time of collection of the ISS data.
 An example output is:
 ```
 {
   "CENTER_NAME": "EARTH",